mlefeb01/SpawnerPlugin/README.md

 # Spawner Plugin
-An all in one Minecraft spawner plugin consisting of the following features...
+An all in one Minecraft spawner plugin

+## Motivation
+The goal of creating this plugin was to provide a lightweight and feature/API rich plugin focused on spawners

+## Features
 * Mine Spawners with or without Silk Touch
 * Spawners drop from explosions
-* 6 spawner commands
 * Toggle spawner changing with mob eggs
 * Spawner Tax (Money cost when mining different spawner types)
 * Spawner Expire (Requires spawner items to be placed within a configurable time frame)